jamie33o/budget-tracker-pp3/TESTING.md

 ### Python Validation

-I validated both my files using [Code Institute's Python Linter](https://pep8ci.herokuapp.com/) and was met with no errors.
+I validated all my files using [Code Institute's Python Linter](https://pep8ci.herokuapp.com/) and was met with no errors.

 | File Validated | Image |
 | -------------- | ----- |